Cog-TiPRO: Iterative Prompt Refinement with LLMs to Detect Cognitive Decline via Longitudinal Voice Assistant Commands: Method

 \subsubsection{Speech Feature Embeddings}

 We employ the pre-trained HuBERT model~\cite{hsu2021hubert} to extract acoustic feature embeddings from monthly command audio.
-HuBERT is trained via self-supervision on large-scale speech corpora to capture speaker characteristics, including prosody (pitch, rhythm), spectral patterns, and articulation relevant to MCI detection.
+HuBERT is trained via self-supervision on large-scale speech corpora to capture speaker characteristics, including prosody (\textit{e.g.} pitch, rhythm, pause), spectral patterns, and articulation relevant to MCI detection.
 Formally, let $H(\cdot)$ be the HuBERT feature extractor.
-For each audio command $a_t^{(i)}$, we obtain an acoustic embedding: $\mathbf{v}_t^{(i)} = H(A_t^{(i)}),\ \mathbf{v}_t^{(i)} \in \mathbb{R}^{768}$.
+For each audio command $A_t^{(i)}$, we obtain its acoustic embedding: